ryangclark/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+  `describe()` is used to organize `it()` tests to make finding and resolving failed tests easier.

-1. What is the point of `Test Driven Development`?
+2. What is the point of `Test Driven Development`?
 What do you think about this approach?

+  The point is to think about the end result before thinking about how to achieve it.
+In addition, it can push the developer to write more modular and test-able code, which is generally a good thing.

-1. Mention three types of automated tests.
+3. Mention three types of automated tests.

+   1. `unit` tests are for a single function or unit
+   2. `integration` tests are for multiple components that communicate with one another
+   3. `end-to-end` tests act as a user who navigates the features of the program to ensure everything works together.

 ## Project Set Up

-- [ ] fork and clone this repository.
+- [x] fork and clone this repository.
-- [ ] **CD into the folder** where you downloaded the repository.
+- [x] **CD into the folder** where you downloaded the repository.
-- [ ] run `yarn` or `npm i` to download all dependencies.
+- [x] run `yarn` or `npm i` to download all dependencies.
 - [ ] type `yarn test` or `npm test` to run the tests.
 The `test` script is already configured.

 ## Minimum Viable Product